jonyrock/LinuxScripts/README.md

-TODO

-* upload droid-sans-mono

 LinuxThinkpadScripts
 ====================
-Everyday scripts for the Xubuntu on my ThinkPad
+Everyday scripts for Xubuntu for my ThinkPad.